timschneeb/SamsungServiceModeOTP/README.md

 4. Use this program to generate an activation key using the nonce provided by the app (`java -jar SamsungServiceModeOTP.jar <nonce>`)
 5. Insert the generated key into the app and activate the locked features

+Note: The generated OTPs expire after a while and are calculated using time and date.
+Make sure the clock on your computer and phone are accurate and in the same timezone.

 Example:
 ```bash
 java -jar SamsungServiceModeOTP.jar yuh0h